-We are here to help you create a resume that will earn you a favorable impression from your future employer.
-Included in this article is a Legal Paraprofessional resume sample that you can use as reference or template for writing.
+We are here to help you write a resume that will earn you a favorable impression from your future employer.

 Paraprofessional Resume Sample

 Address: 678 Lisbon drive, San Francisco, CA

 Current Job: Legal Paraprofessional, Johnson & Davis Law Office

 A passionate certified Legal Paraprofessional with 5+ years of work experience seeks to join DBM Legal Solutions as a Senior Paralegal.
 Committed to providing extensive support to your growing legal team.

 - National Association of Legal Assistants (NALA) Certified Paralegal.

 - Familiarity with City, State and Federal trial and appellate court rules.

 - Extensive experience in preparation of legal documents such as motions, briefs, testimonies and trial notebooks.